 Another possible problem is a broken dip tube which is allowing cold and hot water to mix at the top of the tank.
 This will eventually result in a drop in water temperature around the house, so get the pros to fix it.

 Rotten Egg Smell

 You’ve probably run into this foul odor from water at some point in your life.
-The source could be from sulfides in the water supply, which will require a type of water treatment system to eliminate.
+The source could be sulfides in the water supply, which will require a type of water treatment system to eliminate.
 But it could also indicate bacteria growing inside the hot water tank that’s reacting with the anode rod to create those stinky sulfides.
-Although the sulfides themselves aren’t harmful to drink (no matter how icky they smell), you definitely don’t want bacteria in the tank!
+Although the sulfides themselves aren’t harmful to drink (no matter how icky they smell), you don’t want bacteria in the tank!
 A professional can find the best way to solve the problem and put in a new anode rod.

 This is even worse than the rotten egg smell.
-If the odor is coming from both the hot and cold water lines, call a plumber immediately to find the source—because it isn’t just from the water heater.
+If the odor is coming from both the hot and cold-water lines, call a plumber immediately to find the source—because it isn’t just from the water heater.
 But if only the hot water is emitting this odor, it could also be a case of bacteria in the tank or a broken pipe.

 Paint Thinner Smell

 This is a weird one, but one of the more serious warning signs a water heater can give you.
 If the water heater runs on natural gas, this smell is an indication of a gas leak or gas combustion issue.
 Shut off the gas to the water heater immediately and leave your house.
 Call the gas company to check for leaks.
 Afterward, contact water heater professionals to fix or replace the system.

 Is your water heater producing strange noises or smells?
 Call Golden Rule today at (515) 517-6557 or contact us online to schedule a service call!